dhyaneesh/motia-hack/README_SETUP.md

 3. The system will:
    - Generate an answer using Gemini
    - Extract key concepts
-   - Search for related articles using Exa AI
+   - Search for related articles using Tavily
    - Cluster concepts by similarity
    - Visualize as an interactive graph
 4. Click on any node to see: